CrowdedAstronaut/ross-phillips-portfolio/README.md

 ## Welcome Welcome to my portfolio Github
+About Me
+Hi!
+I'm Ross, a dj🎧  and scuba instructor 🤿  turned software engineer.
+A communicative, motivated full-stack web developer & entrepreneur, I have 15+ years experience across music and podcasting, events and sales, all underlined by my focus on users and details.
+I'm passionate about iOS dev, UX and A11Y.
+Want to talk?
+Send me a message - I'm always looking to collaborate on new projects!

 ## Technologies Used
 This site was created using semantic HTML, vanilla CSS, and